Borrow Money to Fund a Land Purchase

 Know the Rules

 If you discover any issues with a property you have your eye on, ask about making changes.
-You might be out of luck, or you might be able to do what you want after following the proper procedures (by filling out paperwork and paying fees).
-It will probably be easier if you ask for permission instead of upsetting your neighbors.
+You might be out of luck, or you might be able to do what you want after following the proper procedures (sometimes filling out paperwork and paying fees is all it takes).
+It could be easiest if you ask for permission instead of upsetting your neighbors.